-In the event that your dog starts to act aggressively when facing another barking dog, stand in front of him to block his view and use the high value treats to catch his attention.
+In the event that your dog starts to act aggressively when facing another barking dog, stand in front of him to block his view and use some high value treats to catch his attention.

-This is to use your body as a barrier to block his focus on his target.
-This will help him to regain his control.
+By using your body as a barrier, you can block his focus on his target and this will help him to regain control of his emotions.

 This “buddy” system works by having a well-trained dog to be your dog partner during the training.
 This is how it works :

 - Do the training in an area with little distraction and your backyard will be an ideal choice.

 - Have the well-trained dog sit in one corner of the yard.

-- Put a leash on your dog and lead him to the well-trained dog.
+- Put a leash on your dog and lead him to a well-trained dog.
 Stop approaching once your dog shows signs of anxiety.
 This will be the “calm distance” that your dog is comfortable with when facing another dog without reacting negatively.

 - Call out to your dog by his name and when he focuses his attention on you, give him a high value treat and praise him for being calm.

 - Progress with this training daily, with the goal of improving the “calm distance” so that your dog will ultimately be able to stay calm and play with the well-trained dog.

 - He will also get to learn socialization skills from this well-trained dog during their playtime.

 Prepare Better Treats For The Training

 When working with your dog on his reactivity behavior, it’s important that you get hold of some really high quality treats that your dog simply cannot resist.

-I would recommend hot dogs or string cheese as dogs usually crave for these rather than those frozen kibbles or green beans.
+I would recommend hot dogs or cheese as dogs usually crave for these rather than those dry kibbles.
 Remember, the more unique the treats, the better it will be to get his attention.

 Bring 2 types of treats with you when you take him for a walk down the streets.
 The normal treats that he had daily and some “special” treats that he would only get once a week.